niinpatel/niinpatel/README.md

 🌐 Building online businesses is also something I'm interested in!
 But building software is still my first love ❤️

-🌆 If you can't see me anywhere, I'll be at the terrace looking at the sunset 🌅
+🌆 If you can't see me anywhere, I'll be at the terrace just looking at the sunset 🌅

 ### Other Useful links